openemail/openemail-docs-v1/docs/u_e-postfix-pflogsumm.md

-To use pflogsumm with the default logging driver, we need to query postfix-mailcow via docker logs and pipe the output to pflogsumm:
+To use pflogsumm with the default logging driver, we need to query postfix-openemail via docker logs and pipe the output to pflogsumm:

 ```
-docker logs --since 24h $(docker ps -qf name=postfix-mailcow) | pflogsumm
+docker logs --since 24h $(docker ps -qf name=postfix-openemail) | pflogsumm
 ```

 The above log output is limited to the past 24 hours.